kits-ab/gakusei-admin/README.md

 # Gakusei-Admin

-In order to build this project one must first build Gakusei: https://github.com/kits-ab/gakusei using mvn `clean install` this should result in a Jar being present in ~/.m2 and Gakusei-Admin being able to find its dependencies.
+In order to build this project one must first build Gakusei: https://github.com/kits-ab/gakusei using `mvn clean install -P build`.
+This should result in a Jar being present in ~/.m2 and Gakusei-Admin being able to find its dependencies.

 ### Package it up for deployment